Skip to main content

 Now that we've warmed up it's time to get inside a container while it's running!

 Image devopsdockeruh/simple-web-service:ubuntu will start a container that outputs logs into a file.
-Go inside the container and use tail -f ./text.log to follow the logs.
+Go inside the running container and use tail -f ./text.log to follow the logs.
 Every 10 seconds the clock will send you a "secret message".

 Submit the secret message and command(s) given as your answer.